-‘Thank God it’s a Friday” is a common phrase you will often hear in Kampala because it kicks off weekend partying.
-To many, Kampala, the vibrant capital of Uganda has often been equated to New York City where people never sleep.
-We will ‟sleep in our shoes” is the rallying cry with people partying all night long, drinking pubs and clubs stay open throughout the night, almost every step you take there is a local hangout, pubs full of expatriates, pubs in parking lots and ladies dressed in micro mini dresses ready to take on the night.
-In Kampala, regardless of the venue, music is top notch.
+“Thank God it’s Friday” is a common phrase you will often hear in Kampala, Uganda because it kicks off weekend partying in Kampala Nightlife!
+To many, Kampala, the vibrant capital of Uganda, has often been equated to New York City where people never sleep.
+“We will sleep in our shoes” is the rallying cry, with people partying all night long; drinking at pubs and clubs stay open throughout the night.

+Almost every step you take, there is a local hangout, pubs full of expatriates, pubs in parking lots, and ladies dressed in micro mini dresses ready to take on the night.
+In Kampala, regardless of the venue, music is top-notch.
 There is always a mix of everything to suit every kind of crowd.
 From international pop to Nigerian music, their own local songs, South African, every reveler is catered for.
 Let’s jump into unknown Kampala Nightlife.

 Ugandans party every day.
-Often you will hear them say ‟Any day is party time” and true to that in Kampala, alcohol is available at any time of the day.
-Pubs are open as early as 8:00 AM in the morning to cater for those on vacation.
+Often you will hear them say ‟Any day is party time,” and true to that, in Kampala, alcohol is available at any time of the day.
+Pubs are open as early as 8:00 AM in the morning to cater to those on vacation.
 Drinking flows in their blood.
 It is part of their culture.
 You are almost never out of sight of a place to buy alcohol.

-Locals actually confirm that many people come to Kampala not to visit Nile River or Lake Victoria but experience Kampala Nightlife.
+Locals actually confirm that many people come to Kampala not to visit the Nile River or Lake Victoria but to experience Kampala Nightlife.
 With many pubs to choose from, depending on where you are, Kampala offers such an unforgettable night experience ever.
-Let us explore a few hang out places you might like to check out once you are in the pearl of Africa.
+Let us explore a few hangout places you might like to check out once you are in the pearl of Africa.

-Acacia Avenue happens to be one of the gleaming streets in Kampala, home to some of the higher end hotels, apartments and acacia mall.
-This area is littered with nightclubs and bars, for instance, the Irish pub Bubbles O’Leary and the adjacent Big Mike’s are all found here.
+Acacia Avenue happens to be one of the gleaming streets in Kampala, home to some of the higher-end hotels, apartments, and Acacia Mall.
+This area is littered with nightclubs and bars.
+For instance, the Irish pub Bubbles O’Leary and the adjacent Big Mike’s are all found here.
 Being a perfect spot for football lovers, with their exquisite cuisines, these pubs attract a healthy crowd of expatriates and a few locals too.

-Further along the avenue are other bars such as Riders, The Wink, Casablanca, Iguana, sky lounge, which attract more of the local crowd than expats.
+Further along the avenue are other bars such as Riders, The Wink, Casablanca, Iguana, Sky Lounge, which attract more of the local crowd than expats.
 This makes them a little more intimidating for our expatriates.
-But not to worry, Uganda is believed to have the most accommodating and friendly people you will ever meet around who will welcome foreigners with open arms.
-So, if you happen to be around Acacia mall, do not hesitate to check out these bars, you will have an experience of a lifetime.
+But not to worry, Uganda is believed to have the most accommodating and friendly people you will ever meet around, who will welcome foreigners with open arms.
+So, if you happen to be around Acacia Mall, do not hesitate to check out these bars; you will have an experience of a lifetime.

-Fusion Auto spa
+Fusion Auto Spa

-A few kilometers away from Kabalagala there is Auto spa.
-This pub which doubles as a washing bay during the day is found in the uptown area of Munyonyo overlooking Lake Victoria.
-Here you can get your car washed as you enjoy Ugandan beers such as the Nile, Bell lager or Eagle extra.
+A few kilometers away from Kabalagala there is Auto Spa.
+This pub, which doubles as a washing bay during the day, is found in the uptown area of Munyonyo overlooking Lake Victoria.
+Here you can get your car washed as you enjoy Ugandan beers such as the Nile, Bell Lager, or Eagle Extra.
 For the football fanatics, this one pub you should check out.
 With two bars adjacent to each other, this place is spacious enough for those who would like to pull some dance moves.

 Depending on where you go and what time you arrive, some pubs will charge a cover.
 This can include a drink or not.
 The cost is not high, just a few dollars.
-Prices for drinks too are reasonable.
-Roughly 2 or 3 dollars.
+Prices for drinks too are reasonable, roughly 2 or 3 dollars.
 One tricky thing about Kampala Nightlife is how to get from one place to another.

 Regular taxis are readily available throughout the night and should cost you between UGX 20,000 – 40,000 (USD $5.32–$10.64).
 Motorcycle taxis (Bodabodas) will cost between about UGX 5,000 (USD $1.50).
 Prices might shoot high or go low depending on where you are going.